viswanathankasi/oreilly-github-webhook-endpoint/README.md

 Demo GitHub API-based Service
 =============================

-This is a demo webhook endpoint (server) for lesson A307 of the [Mastering Advanced GitHub](#FIXME) video series at O’Reilly.
+This is a demo webhook endpoint (server) for chapter A4 of the [Mastering Advanced GitHub](#FIXME) video series at O’Reilly, focusing on the GitHub API.

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)